 - No QBs before the 7th round: Sometimes I’ll keep an eye on an elite quarterback dropping past the fourth round, but the position seems to get deeper and deeper every year, making it hard for me to forego a running back or receiver to reach on a passer.
 In this draft, I’m drawing a line and not taking one before round seven.

-- Guys I like: I love that Draft Analyzer allows me to target specific players I want, and includes nice reminders during the draft to tell me when I need to grab them.
+- Guys I like: I love that Draft Hero allows me to target specific players I want, and includes nice reminders during the draft to tell me when I need to grab them.
 The value doesn’t always add up to the draft position, but I can make that decision when the time comes.
 This year, I’m really high on Kenny Golladay taking a huge step, Dante Pettis being a valuable standard league option due to his big-play ability and Carson Wentz as a potential steal late in the draft.
-For this mock, I’ve asked Draft Analyzer to target these three.
+For this mock, I’ve asked Draft Hero to target these three.

 - Guys I don’t like: Conversely, I also like to remove players from my draft board.
-That’s not to say I wouldn’t consider Leonard Fournette way late, but I don’t want Draft Analyzer recommending him to me at his current third-round ADP.
+That’s not to say I wouldn’t consider Leonard Fournette way late, but I don’t want Draft Hero recommending him to me at his current third-round ADP.
 I also have three rules in fantasy football: Don’t reach on a quarterback, always take the best player available, and never, ever trust Jared Cook.
 Finally, I know fantasy football is supposed to be super objective, but screw Tyreek Hill.

 - No Ks or DSTs until the last two rounds: As always, there’s no need to take a defense or a kicker until the last two rounds of the draft, in that order.